sindresorhus/package-config/readme.md

 ### pkgConf(namespace, [options])

-Returns a promise that resolves to the config.
+Returns a `Promise` for the config.

 ### pkgConf.sync(namespace, [options])